I’ve started working freelance full-time, which means I’m spending a lot more time at home- and that means I’m doing a lot more snacking!

 However, I love finding new healthy snack ideas to try out that I know are helping my body- and maybe even making me a little more productive than snacking on empty, sugary foods.

 In this post, find 10 healthy snack swaps to try out when you’re craving something tasty and filling!

 Corncakes and peanut butter

 I love ricecakes and corncakes, but they aren’t the most filling snack choice.
-Try adding a bit of peanut butter to make this snack choice a bit more filling (and tasty!).
+Try adding a bit of peanut butter to make this snack choice a bit more substantial.

-Peanut butter has lots of protein benefits that can contribute to a healthy and balanced diet- and it’s a great vegan option too.
+Peanut butter has lots of protein benefits that can contribute to a healthy and balanced diet.
+It’s a great vegan option too.

-Since working at home, I’ve been able to experiment a bit more with new breakfast ideas- and I’ve really enjoyed eating a bit more cereal.
+Since working at home, I’ve been able to experiment new breakfast ideas- and I’ve really enjoyed eating a bit more cereal.

-Cereal often comes packed full of fibre- and some is even fortified with vitamins such as iron.
+Cereal often comes packed full of fibre.
+Some of it is even fortified with vitamins such as iron.

 Of course, some cereal can be quite sugary, but I’ve enjoyed trying out different breakfast foods to keep me full and productive during the morning.

 Vegetables and hummus